 Contains meat prepared in accordance with Muslim dietary law.
-A certified Halal meal is available for lunch and dinner at Burton Mondays and Tuesdays and at LDC Wednesdays and Thursdays.
+Certified Halal meat is available at the SimplyOasis station at Leutner Commons and Fribley Commons every lunch and dinner meal period.

 YOUR MANAGEMENT

 You also have a responsibility for communicating and participating in the management of your food allergy.
 You are strongly encouraged to: